 9. Gratitude.
 Life feels fuller and more enjoyable when we have gratitude.
 Take time to thank others and express appreciation.
 Be grateful for what you have.

 10. Reflect on your personal and professional life.
 What changes do you want to make to have a more fulfilling life?

 STEP 3 – PREPARE FOR A FRESH START.
-As you start 2017 you will be prepared for a fresh start.
+As you start the new year you will be prepared for a fresh start.
 Think of it as a new beginning.
 The old is behind you and the New Year is a blank page for you to write on.
 Jump in with enthusiasm.